 - Cleanup of Coal-Fired Power Plants

 The Lung Association helped put long-overdue rules in place to clean up coal-fired power plants, one of the nation's biggest sources of dangerous, widespread air pollution.
 We took legal action to support EPA's efforts to reduce pollution blown across state lines in a decision upheld by the Supreme Court in 2014, and are currently defending Mercury and Air Toxics Standards for power plants from being undermined.

 - Clean Air Act

 The Clean Air Act took effect in 1970, allowing the EPA to set national air quality standards.
 After two decades of persistent effort, we successfully convinced Congress to strengthen the Clean Air Act, requiring cities to enact specific air pollution control measures.
 A year later in 1991, we began our first legal challenges to require EPA to comply with the Clean Air Act requirements.
-Over the past 25 years, Lung Association legal action has resulted in more protective air quality standards as well as holding the federal government to its obligation to clean up pollution sources.
+Over the past three decades, Lung Association legal action and advocacy have resulted in more protective air quality standards as well as holding the federal government to its obligation to clean up pollution sources.

 - Smokefree Cities and States

-Twenty-eight states and the District of Columbia have passed comprehensive laws prohibiting smoking in almost all public places and workplaces, including restaurants and bars, that meet the Lung Association's Smokefree Air Challenge.
+Twenty-eight states, the District of Columbia and hundreds of cities have passed comprehensive laws prohibiting smoking in almost all public places and workplaces, including restaurants and bars.
 We won't stop until everyone lives and works in a smokefree city or state.

 - Tobacco Regulation

-In 2009, the Lung Association played a key role in passing the Family Smoking Prevention and Tobacco Control Act, which gives the U.S. Food and Drug Administration authority over the marketing, sale and manufacturing of tobacco products.
+In 2009, the Lung Association played a key role in passing the Family Smoking Prevention and Tobacco Control Act, which gives the U.S. Food and Drug Administration authority over the marketing, sale and manufacturing of tobacco products, including e-cigarettes.
 The law will protect kids from the industry's predatory marketing efforts.
 We continue to play a leadership role in defending and implementing the law, including with our lawsuit against the Food and Drug Administration to ensure key provisions of the law are applied to e-cigarettes, cigars and other tobacco products.